-7 Spa Business Startup Trends for Success in 2021
+7 Spa Business Trends for Success in 2023

 The spa and wellness industry is a $4.5 trillion global business, with the U.S claiming an $18.3 billion market share of it.
-The Covid-19 pandemic, however, continues reshaping the market.
+The Covid-19 pandemic, however, contributed to reshaping the market significantly.
 The recommended social distancing guidelines and other health protocols have made people revise their approach to wellness, medicine, and taking care of their bodies.

 In medicine, doctor office visits have been taken over by telemedicine, going to the gym has been replaced by in-home fitness equipment, and spa visits have been laid claim to by DIY beauty and wellness treatments.